Étude de cas

 En un coup d’oeil

-Working with Bain, FinancialCo's management team decided to make operational changes in parallel with longer-term strategic shifts involving the sale of one business unit and new directions for the remaining two.
+Working with Bain, FinancialCo's management team decided to make much-needed operational changes in parallel with longer-term strategic shifts involving the sale of one business unit and new directions for the remaining two.

 - Step two: Roll out a new set of customer-facing initiatives designed to improve customer loyalty as measured through Net Promoter® scores.